8 consumer and social media trends for 2023

 - …

-- Consumers are looking for added value:
+- Consumers are seeking added value:

 Social media and Google